University of Leeds: Admissions

 For 2016 entry, Leeds received over 50,000 applications for undergraduate courses, making it the 4th most popular university by volume of applications.
 Leeds had the 18th highest average entry qualification for undergraduates of any UK university in 2015, with new students averaging 427 UCAS points, equivalent to just below ABBab in A-level grades.
-The university gives offers of admission to 75.4% of its applicants, the 14th lowest amongst the Russell Group.
+The university gave offers of admission to 47.3% of its undergraduate applicants in 2022, the 11th lowest offer rate across the country.

 The University of Leeds welcomes more than 9,000 international students from over 170 countries each year, making its campus one of the most diverse and multicultural in the UK.

 19.6% of Leeds' undergraduates are privately educated, the eighteenth highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 77:4:18 of UK:EU:non-EU students respectively with a female to male ratio of 61:39.
 Figures for graduates in the 2016–17 year showed that 30% of undergraduates gained a first-class honours degree, 57% gained a 2:1, 12% gained a 2:2 and 1% gained a 3rd.